-A couple weeks ago we got a notice in the mail that our Comcast (Xfinity) cable bill was going up by about $50.
+A couple of weeks ago we got a notice in the mail that our Xfinity cable bill was going up by about $50.
 Apparently they had mistakenly extended our promotional period (I don’t know how that happened) and needed to start billing us what they should have been charging us the last 6 months or so.

 Of course – we knew this letter (or one like it) would be arriving at our mailbox soon.
 It’s just a bit of a surprise when it comes.
 I guess what I thought was most troubling was they disguised the increase as a mistake of theirs and assured us they wouldn’t be charging us for that error (Thanks!).

-I’ve written before about my attempts at lowering my Comcast bill by touting our good customer status and loyalty.
+I’ve written before about my attempts to lower my Xfinity bill by touting our good customer status and loyalty.
 But, it didn’t really go as planned.

 Then, I happened upon a special that Financial Expert Jean Chatzky did on the Today show.
 She polled her readers what one thing they most would like to save money on.
 The answer: how to lower my cable bill.

 The answer didn’t surprise.
 Getting a good rate (and a consistent one at that) is no easy task.

 So, using Jean’s suggestions, here’s how I got our cable bill lowered and how you can too: